I Was Assaulted At Work – Can I Claim Compensation?

 If you’re eligible to claim compensation after being physically attacked at work, and your claim is made against your employer, your compensation could include general damages and special damages.

 General damages compensate you for the pain and suffering of your injuries.
 These can be mental and physical in nature.
 When calculating general damages payouts for such claims, solicitors could refer to the Judicial College Guidelines (JCG).
 The JCG is a publication that provides guideline payout brackets for different injuries and their severities.
-You can see some examples of figures from the 2022 edition of the JCG below.
-These are only meant as guidance, however.
+You can see some examples of figures from the JCG, aside from the first entry, below.

 Successful claims for being assaulted in the workplace could also include special damages.
 This is another head of claim; it compensates you for expenses caused by your injuries, such as: